redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 ### Lifecycle Callbacks

 Coming soon will be the ability create functions around the lifecycle of a record.
-For example, to set a newly created user's default preferences you may want an `afterCreate` callback that invokes a function (syntax not final):
+For example, to set a newly-created user's default preferences, you may want an `afterCreate` callback that invokes a function (syntax not final):

 ```javascript
 export default class User extends RedwoodRecord {